What is in this leaflet

 If you are about to be started on any new medicine, remind your doctor and pharmacist that you are taking METROL.

-Tell any other doctor, dentist or pharmacist who treats you that you are taking METROL.
+Tell any doctors, dentists, and pharmacists who are treating you that you are taking METROL.

 Things you must not do

-Do not use METROL to treat any other conditions unless your doctor tells you to.
+Do not use METROL to treat any other complaints unless your doctor tells you to.

 Things to be careful of